AaronVX/BackSpace/README.md

 ### Conclusion
 **SpaceFlight Planner** will be considered a success if the number of space tourists increases by 100% over the next decade.
 Since the number of current space tourists is so low, we expect a huge increase in tourists once the barrier to entry is lowered this significantly.

+# Features

+## Browse Available Flights
+Users can look at flights leaving from their location and sort the flights by various categories such as date, price, and destination

+_Priority: High_
+_Time Cost: 6 Hours_